 For Atlas activities and excursions, a trained first aider (an Activity Leader) is responsible for keeping and maintaining the first aid kit and for administering any necessary first aid.
 Staff take first aid kits out to all activities and excursions.
-They must follow the procedures laid down in the Code of Conduct above for administering first aid.
-Any time first aid is administered to a student it must be noted on an accident/incident form.
 Activity leaders must ensure that there is a first aid kit available during all activity and excursion sessions.